sauce-archives/saucecon19-parallel-workshop/README.md

 4. Under **Community**, click **Download**.
 5. When the download completes, double-click the `.exe` file to launch the installation wizard.
 You should accept all the default settings.

 <br />

 ### Install the JDK

 The [Java SE Developer Kit](http://www.oracle.com/technetwork/java/javase/overview/index.html) lets you develop and deploy Java applications on desktops and servers.
 It is needed to compile our test code.

-These examples were produced with the Java SE 11.0.2 (LTS) version.

 #### MacOSX: